 My cancer treatment

 Treatment for breast cancer varies greatly depending on a person’s specific diagnosis.
-The following outlines my personal treatment.
-This information is not to replace any advice your personal doctor has given you.
+The following outlines my personal treatment from 2008.
+This information is not to replace any advice from your own doctors.